 - To provide citizens with an independent, continually updated and user-friendly database that empowers consumers to access information from regulatory agencies and other sources on healthcare facilities and providers.

-C-HIT works with students in the journalism programs at University of Connecticut in Storrs, CT, Quinnipiac University in Hamden, CT, and the University of Connecticut in Storrs, CT, on research for stories, while providing the next generation of journalists with practical reporting experience.
-C-HIT also runs summer investigative reporting workshops for high school students.
+C-HIT works with students in the journalism programs at University of Connecticut in Storrs, CT, Quinnipiac University in Hamden, CT and Southern Connecticut State University in New Haven, CT, on research for stories, while providing the next generation of journalists with practical reporting experience.
+C-HIT also runs summer investigative journalism workshops for high school students.

 C-HIT is a member of the Institute for Nonprofit News, a coalition of non-profit journalism organizations that produce non-partisan investigative news and Lion Publishers, an organization devoted to local independent online news publishers.